 - Apply a hazard warning label to your package

-Items with hazardous material can pose serious problems if they’re damaged or broken during transportation.
+Items with hazardous materials can pose serious problems if they take damage or break during transportation.
 Therefore, it’s important to make sure you package them properly.
 We recommend that you use proper packing material like bubble wrap, or even springing for custom mold inserts.
-Also, if your product contains ORM-D materials, you’ll need to slap one of those stickers onto the outside of your package, as well!
-You can pick up ORM-D stickers here.
+The more protective material you use, the better chance you have of your shipment arriving at its final destination intact!